frontenddevkan/frontenddevkan/README.md

 🌱 In December 2022 - spring 2023 - I worked with **Landing Page** and learn **adaptive design**.
 And in this project I made the hamburger menu.
 [Repository](https://github.com/frontenddevkan/Plants_Landing).
 Also project use flexbox.

-🌱 In May 2023 - I become a participant of Startup Community - **Peredelano Community**.
+🌱 In May 2023 - I become a participant of Startup Community **(Peredelano Community)[http://discord.gg/peredelano]**.
 There are streams for beginner junior frontend developers and a lot of live-coding sessions with live projects.
 It give me invaluable experience that I wished.

 #### STUDING 🔭
 - In the begining of my studing in 2022 in September I learn html and css on **[FreeCodeCump.com](freeCodeCump.com)**;